In Nora Fingscheidt’s stormy addiction drama The Outrun, Saoirse Ronan once again proves she’s an acting force to be reckoned with.

 “It never gets easy.
 It just gets less hard.”

-The Outrun premiered at the 2024 Berlin Film Festival and will be released in UK & Irish cinemas on September 27, 2024.
-Read our Berlin Film Festival reviews!
+The Outrun premiered at the 2024 Berlin Film Festival.
+The film will be released in UK & Irish cinemas on September 27, 2024 and in US theaters on October 4, 2024.
+Read our Berlin Film Festival review of A Traveler’s Needs!